-(10) "NGVD" means national geodetic vertical datum.
+(10) "NAVD" means North American vertical datum.

 (11) "Permanent Pool" means that portion of a wet detention pond, which normally holds water, between the pond bottom and control elevation, excluding any water volume claimed as treatment volume.

 (12) "Stormwater" means the water which results from a rainfall event.